Blog posts

 Adele Bernard (c) I G Stellmacher

-My mother was 19 years-old the day those soldiers marched towards that Normandy Chateau.
-She ran to the first soldier she saw, threw her arms around his neck and kissed him.
-It was a delerious moment she would never forget.
+My mother was 19 years-old the day those soldiers marched up that Normandy drive.
+She ran to the first one she saw, threw her arms around his neck and kissed him.
+It was a dream moment she would never forget.
 As was the injustice of being banned from joining her two brothers in the drunken celebration that followed that night.
-Enforced by a concerned mother who trusted neither the men nor her daughter not to get consumed in a moment she might forever regret.
-Recalling that day my mother admitted that she was probably right!
+Enforced by a concerned mother who trusted neither the soldiers nor her daughter to not loose themselves to such a momentous moment that she might forever regret.
+Recalling that day yeaes kater my mother secretly confessed to me that she was probably right!

-at the kitchen table with me as if I was.
-Some small detail added and emotion revealed with every telling, adding more colour to the canvas like some giant painting.
-Suddenly that memory is alive in the room.
+sitting at the kitchen table as if I was.
+Some small detail added and new emotion revealed with every telling, adding more colour to the canvas like some giant masterpiece.
 Visceral, real and immediate, with a powerful energy of its own.
 A legacy, living on in every gesture and every tear until one day my mother confessed that she thought about that kiss and that soldier, so often wondering what happened to him.
 If he made it back home alive.

 "He was about the same age as me" she recalls.
 "Did he live or did he die after coming all that way for us?
 She asks herself as much as me while searching for an answer inside my eyes somehow, as if I might know.
 I wish I did but my response was always the same: